Go to main content

 Integrating electronic signature into the salary management workflow represents a major productivity lever.
 The processes involved are numerous:

-• Signing employment contracts upon hire
+• Signing employment contracts at hiring

 • Electronic validation of salary amendments

-• Secure transmission of payslips
+• Secure transmission of pay slips

 French Labor Code